olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Paul Erdos

-"Corollary: A co-mathematician is a device for turning fee into co-theorems."
+"Corollary: A co-mathematician is a device for turning ffee into co-theorems."
 <br>&mdash;Unknown